-As with our entire journey, we camp every evening as close to my 50 km run end spot as possible.
-Once we find a suitable site we always ask local permission, set up camp and in the morning when its still dark we are gone.
+As with our entire journey, we camp every evening as close to my 50km run end spot as possible.
+Once we find a suitable site we always ask local permission, set up camp and in the morning when it’s still dark we are gone.
 Here it’s been a nightmare, firstly to find a spot, which takes the crew sometimes up to 3 hours.
 Finally we find a spot, get all the necessary permission from people in the area and then settle down.
 Cook our meal, set the tents and as soon as we have eaten, we settle down to sleep.
 This is now when the real fun starts.

-No sooner have we gone to sleep and the first group on night walkers arrive, shining cell-phones into your tent, and the normal questions.
-Who are you, what is your name where are you from.
-On and on it goes, until eventually our answer gets short and abrupt, “Piss off I am trying to sleep”.
+No sooner have we gone to sleep and the first group on night walkers arrive, shining cellphones into your tent, and the normal questions; “Who are you?
+What is your name?
+Where are you from?”.
+On and on it goes, until eventually our answer gets short and abrupt, “Piss off I’m trying to sleep”.

 Things go quiet for a while and then the things go really skew.
 Out of nowhere the Police arrive, and lots of them.
 There is always a few bikes, one or 2 vans.
-The foot guys will hall you out of the tent, ask hundreds of questions and then disappear to the van.
+The foot guys will haul you out of the tent, ask hundreds of questions and then disappear to the van.
 Here sits the main dude, he never gets out the van.
 All the info is reported back to him.
 On and on it goes questions and answers back and forth until it finally comes, you have to move.